agaszmurlo/bdg-sequila/docs/source/architecture/architecture.rst

 Usage patterns
 ###############

 SeQuiLa can be used in different ways.
-Specifically it supports ad-hoc research, which is typically focused on quick analysis on files.
-Depending on your preferences you can use predefined scripts (findOverlaps and featureCounts) or write your own code snippets within spark-shell or our bdg-shell.
+Specifically, it supports ad-hoc research, which is typically focused on quick analysis on data stored in files.
+Depending on your preferences, you can use predefined scripts (findOverlaps and featureCounts) or write your own code snippets within spark-shell or our bdg-shell.
 Additionally SeQuiLa also can be used along with your existing applications written in Scala/Spark, R or any other language/platform.

 .. figure:: usage_all.*